 Nixon convinced Americans that the wise course would be to let the value of a dollar skid with reality.
 What was this new reality he had invented?
 The reality was that the value of our dollar has since skidded downhill to line the garbage dump and float away.

 Kids could still buy a nickel candy bar for five cents in 1976 while Moms could still use a nickel and buy a pack of Kool-Aid; today you'd better give $2 to your kids for that candy bar, and don't expect any change back.
 Does that sound like sound money to you?

 Now, I'm no smarter than you are, but here's how I see the future shaping up if the American people aren't any smarter than I am..
 By printing more money in order to make American inflation continue to accelerate because the value of our currency crashes, more and more people from outside the United States can be expected to begin cashing in their paper dollars.
-When the oil-rich Arabs convert all their billions of American dollars into Chinese Yuan there will be a stunning blow to our economy.
+When the oil-rich Arabs convert all their billions of American dollars into BitCoins or Chinese Yuan there will be a stunning blow to our economy.